pliantmeerkat/CV/README.md

 I am a Musician and composer turned software develloper skilled in several languages (C++, Java, Js, Ruby, Python, C#, see my GitHub for full list), a veteran bug and error fixer (mostly from my own making), purveyor of Stackoverflow and MSDN forums and an aspiring algorithmic composer.
 I am a lover of problem solving and am not afraid of a challenge, my PSA programs - see my Github - show how despite being a total amateur with no formal training, i was able to create a functional music algorithmic system alongside my full time university studdies and  part-full time job.
 Is the program perferct? absolutely not but i believe that each attempt i make with my ever increasing programming toolkit will prove coloser to the vision i hold so dear to me.

 Semantics aside why should you hire me then?
 Well I believe that I have a strong capability to learn and improve, and above all programmming is something I find extremely enjoyable.
-Aside from this I believe that the rest of this CV should demonstrate my other skills/ qualities
+Aside from this I believe that the rest of this CV should demonstrate my other skills/ qualities.

 ## Skills